skafos/generators/CONTRIBUTING.md

 # Contributing
 Thanks for helping out!
 Making Parago Generators will eventually be a more automated process.
-We want to make sure the defalt file structure and command templates work well.
+We want to make sure the default file structure and command templates work well.
 Please send us feedback/ideas so we can get that ironed out soon!
 In the meantime, please follow these guidelines and steps to create

 ## Making a Generator
 ### Requirements